s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/dft/compute_backward.rst

 The ``compute_backward`` function templates
 ===========================================

-The ``oneapi::mkl::dft::compute_backward`` function templates enable the computation of backward DFT(s), as defined by a (committed) ``oneapi::mkl::dft::descriptor`` object, on user-provided data.
-These function templates are declared in the ``oneapi::mkl::dft`` namespace; the usage of prepended namespace specifiers ``oneapi::mkl::dft`` is omitted below for conciseness.
+The ``oneapi::math::dft::compute_backward`` function templates enable the computation of backward DFT(s), as defined by a (committed) ``oneapi::math::dft::descriptor`` object, on user-provided data.
+These function templates are declared in the ``oneapi::math::dft`` namespace; the usage of prepended namespace specifiers ``oneapi::math::dft`` is omitted below for conciseness.

 .. _onemath_dft_compute_backward_description: